aclark4life/parse2plone/README.txt

 Parameters
 ''''''''''

-You can override the following variables in ``parse2plone`` by configuring their corresponding parameter in your ``buildout.cfg`` file.
+You can configure the following paramenters in your ``buildout.cfg`` file:

+- ``path`` - Specify an alternate location for the Plone site object in the database.
 - ``html_file_ext`` - Specify HTML file extensions. ``parse2plone`` will
   import HTML files with these extensions.
 - ``illegal_chars`` - Specify illegal characters. ``parse2plone`` will ignore